Shibuya PARCO Business Hours

 FriendsWithYou

-Arturo Sandvoal III (Arturo Sandbal III)
+Arturo Sandvoal III (Arturo Sandoval III)

-Born in Havana, Cuba, 1976 in 1976
+Born in Havana, Cuba in 1976

-FriendsWithYou is a two-person art collaborative established in 2002 by Miami-born Samuel Albert Bokeson and Habana-born Altoro Sandbar, Cuba's Habana-born Altoro Sandbar.
-Their works are embodied as experiences, immersive installations, sculptures, paintings, animations, and live performances, and are in permanent collections of museums such as The Museum of Contemporary Art (MOCA, LA), the Indianapolis Museum of Contemporary Art (IMA, Indianapolis), Haus der Kulturen der Welt Museum (Berlin), and the Walker Santa Art Center (Art Museum).
-In 2018, he was in charge of the design of Macy's Thanksgiving Day Parade in NY.
-In 2022, a huge steel sculpture called "Star Child" commissioned by the city of Miami Beach was installed on W 41st and Pine Tree Drive, which was acquired as a permanent artwork by the city.
-Friends with You released the monograph "We Are FriendsWithYou" from Rizoli Publishing in May 2014, and has also produced the animated series "True and the Rainbow Kingdom" that hit Netflix.
+FriendsWithYou is a two-person art collaborator founded in 2002 by Miami-born Samuel Albert Borgson and Arturo Sandoval, Havana-born Cuba.
+Their works are embodied in experiences, immersive installations, sculptures, paintings, animations, and live performances, and are housed in permanent collections of museums such as The Museum of Contemporary Art (MOCA, LA), Indianapolis Museum of Art (IMA, Indianapolis), Haus der Kulturen der Welt Museum (Berlin), Walker Art Center (Minneapolis), Hammer Museum (LA), Santa Barbara Contemporary Arts Forum (Santa Barbara), Design Exchange (Toronto), and NSU Art Museum (Fort Laudeale).
+In 2018, he designed the Macy’s Thanksgiving Day Parade in New York.
+In 2022, a giant steel sculpture called “Star Child” commissioned by the City of Miami Beach was installed at W 41st and Pine Tree Drive and acquired by the city as a permanent artwork.
+In May 2014, FriendsWith You released a monograph, We Are FriendsWithYou, from Rizoli Publishing, and produced a Netflix hit animated series True and the Rainbow Kingdom.

 Arturo Sandoval III